 The focus of this page is to teach basic safety with essential oils.
 My recommendations come from studying the teachings and recommendations of a variety of world-renowned experts in the use of essential oils.

-- Limit essential oil use to inhalation &/or topical application.
-There's no need ingest.
+- Limiting essential oil use to inhalation &/or topical application without ingestion.
 Essential oils are highly concentrated substances obtained from plants through either distillation or cold press processes.
 These oils are found in certain aromatic plants in very small quantities.
 It takes a large amount of plant material to make even one drop of essential oil.
 For example, it takes 30 lemons to make one drop of lemon essential oil.
-Think of it this way: Would you eat 30, 60, or 90 lemons in one sitting?
-Of course not!
-Ingesting 1 drop of lemon oil is the same thing as eating 30 lemons in one sitting.
-The EO may not cause a stomachache, but it may affect the body in other ways.
-Remember the old adage, 'too much of a good thing'.
-Instead of ingesting an essential oil, you could use a hydrosol or make a tea, a decoction, or a tincture from the plant and drink that -- or add the herb to your food.
-Note: I know this one is highly controversial.
-I'm not the EO police, and I won't yell at you if you believe differently on this one.
-We'll just politely agree to disagree.
-I am amending what I wrote above based on General Cautions from the AIA and will quote now directly from their booklet Essential Oil Therapy: "Do not ingest essential oils without supervision or guidance from a qualified practitioner that has had proper advanced training in aromatic medicine."
+The General Cautions from the AIA in their booklet Essential Oil Therapy state: "Do not ingest essential oils without supervision or guidance from a qualified practitioner that has had proper advanced training in aromatic medicine."
 (Alliance of International Aromatherapists, 2018)

-- Dilute essential oils in a carrier oil before using topically.
-For the same reason that you should avoid ingesting essential oils, you should steer clear of using them neat on your skin.
-(Neat means undiluted.)
-Using oils neat increases the risk of both contact dermatitis and of developing an allergic reaction to an oil at a later time.
-There are several skin-loving oils, but there are also many oils that are very harsh on the skin and can damage it.
+- Diluting essential oils in a carrier oil before using topically.
+Diluting essential oils with a carrier oil may significantly reduce the chances of a reaction.
+Diluting also allows you to add the therapeutic properties of carrier oils and herbs.
+Using oils neat (undiluted) increases the risk of both contact dermatitis and of developing an allergic reaction to an oil at a later time.
+There are several skin-loving oils, but there are also many oils that are very harsh on the skin and can damage it on a cellular level.
 In addition, even though they are applied topically, used neat, some oils may have damaging effects in the body - called systemic toxicity.
 Systemic toxicity can affect the liver, the nervous system, unborn babies, etc. - you get the idea.
 Systemic toxicity will be much more difficult to detect than a skin reaction.
-Diluting essential oils with a carrier oil can significantly reduce the chances of a reaction.
-Note: This is another highly controversial recommendation.
+Note: I understand that this is a highly controversial recommendation.
 There are even 1 or 2 EO's that may be considered safe to use neat once in a while (like Lavender).
 IMHO, the risk here outweighs any possible benefit.
-And, frankly, I've yet to experience an occasion where a diluted blend didn't do enough.
+And, frankly, I've yet to experience an occasion where a diluted blend wasn't sufficient to meet my needs.

 - Phototoxic essential oils should be used with caution.
-These are oils that, when used up to 12 hours prior to going in the sun, can cause your skin to burn more strongly than it normally would.
+These are oils that, when used 12 - 18 hours prior to going in the sun, can cause your skin to burn more strongly than it normally would.
 Such burning can leave permanent and visible skin damage.
 Bergamot and many of the citrus essential oils are phototoxic above certain dilutions.

 - If you are allergic to certain plant families (i.e. you have hayfever), make sure you check the plant family of any essential oil you plan to use before you try it.
 If you are allergic to the plant family, the likelihood of having an allergy to the essential oil from that family increases.
-I recommend that you don't use that oil - there are plenty of alternatives.
+I strongly recommend that you perform the skin test first (and have milk handy).
+If you have anaphylactic reactions to certain plants, then I recommend you avoid those plant oils completely.

 - Be sure to let your doctor know that you are using essential oils, and which oils you're using.
-This will allow you with your health care practitioner to make the best decisions for you.
+This will allow you with your health care practitioner to help you make the best decisions about any treatment you receive.

 These are some basic safety precautions - there will be a more thorough treatment of EO safety in the membership section of the website.
 Please note: The membership section is under construction, and may take me several months to publish.